Short answer. Use

 When does Gemini CLI win?

-Pick Gemini CLI when free model usage, license shape, or 1M-token context matter more than peak code quality:
+Pick Gemini CLI when license shape, 1M-token context, or multimodal work matter more than peak code quality:

 - 1M-token context.
 Gemini 2.5 Pro's 1,000,000-token context window holds large codebases or long transcripts that hit other models' defaults.